brunofreda/lvl-up/README.md

 - Themes
 - Objectives
 - Notes
+- The tiles could be chosen to be shown in a gradient of color relative to their position in the list to represent their priority in time
 - A customizable profile with gamification features, such as level of user, milestones, items, more themes, all of which would be related to the score and objectives set by the user
 - Improving some of the graphics and transitions